-The City has recorded an adjustment to the Beginning Net Position of (\$17,830) at June 30, 2020.
-This adjustment was made to remove a receivable that was recorded in the prior year and is now not believed to be collectible.
+The City has recorded an adjustment to the Beginning Net Position of (\$7,282) at June 30, 2021.
+This adjustment was made to account for a payment that was made on a capital lease in 2021 that was not recognized as a payment on a long-term debt.